oliviawestmacottssw/SSW.Rules.Content/rules/forms---do-you-indicate-which-fields-are-required-and-validate-them/rule.md

 Figure: Bad Example - No validator used, so the user won't know the email is required ID="emailReqValidator" />
-Figure: Good Example - an ASP.NET validator in use, to indicate the fields required **Note: **For ASP.NET Dynamic Data although validation is done differently (under the covers it is using a field template + the ASP.NET validator).​
+Figure: Good Example - an ASP.NET validator in use, to indicate the fields required **Note: **For ASP.NET Dynamic Data although validation is done differently (under the covers it is using a field template + the ASP.NET validator).